 All versions have two electric motors, one driving each axle, endowing the Taycan with all-wheel drive as standard.
 Liquid-cooled lithium-ion battery packs are stored under the floor in armored casing.
 Not only is this a convenient location, it lowers the center of gravity for optimum handling.

 A 93.4 kWh Performance Battery Plus is optional in the 4S and standard in the Turbo and Turbo S models.
-A 4S with this unit makes 563 hp and 479 lb-ft of torque, has the same MPGe figures and has a maximum range of 203 miles.
+A 4S with this unit makes 563 hp and 479 lb-ft of torque.
+It is rated at 75 MPGe in the city, 81 MPGe on the highway and 77 MPGe in combined driving.
+Range is 227 miles.

 Owners with a 240-volt charging unit can replenish their Taycan in about nine hours.
 An expanding network of 270 kW DC fast chargers deliver up to 80 percent of charge in about 20 minutes (or add 60 miles of range in five minutes).
 This makes the Taycan one of the fastest-charging electric vehicles currently (pardon the pun) available.